-Tomato Diseases Will Ruin a Perfectly Planned and Planted Garden
+Tomato Diseases Will Ruin a Perfectly Planned and Planted Tomato Plant

 Tomato plants are susceptible to a variety of diseases that will impact their health and productivity.